kedro-org/kedro-starters/databricks-iris/{{ cookiecutter.repo_name }}/README.md

 ```

 ### How to ignore notebook output cells in `git`
-To automatically strip out all output cell contents before committing to `git`, you can run `kedro activate-nbstripout`.
-This will add a hook in `.git/config` which will run `nbstripout` before anything is committed to `git`.
+To automatically strip out all output cell contents before committing to `git`, you can use tools like [`nbstripout`](https://github.com/kynan/nbstripout).
+For example, you can add a hook in `.git/config` with `nbstripout --install`.
+This will run `nbstripout` before anything is committed to `git`.

 > *Note:* Your output cells will be retained locally.